NethServer/ns8-docs/mail.rst

 __ https://en.wikipedia.org/wiki/Smart_host

+When a Default or Recipient rule is created or modified, existing rules of the same type with the same Hostname and Port combination are updated automatically.
+The new TLS and Authentication settings are applied collectively to these rules.
+This ensures that messages sent through a given Hostname and Port use consistent credentials and TLS preferences, regardless of the destination address.

 Once created, a rule can be edited, disabled or deleted from the three-dots menu.
 When a rule is edited, the rule type and subject cannot be changed: delete it instead.